Helly groups: Helly graphs constructions

 \subsection{Nerve graphs of clique-hypergraphs}

 We first show that (clique-)Hellyness is preserved by taking the nerve complex $N(\cX(G))$ of the clique-hypergraph $\cX(G)$ of a Helly graph $G$.
 Nerve complexes of clique-hypergraphs are also called \emph{clique graphs} in the literature, see e.g.~\cite{BaPr}.
+Note that in general, the nerve complex $N(\cX(G))$ of the clique-hypergraph of a graph $G$ is not a flag simplicial complex.
+However, if $G$ is clique-Helly, then $N(\cX(G))$ is a flag simplicial complex.

+\begin{lemma} For any locally finite graph $G$, $N(\cX(G))$ is a flag simplicial complex if and only if $G$ is a (finitely) clique-Helly graph. \end{lemma}

+\begin{proof} By the definition of $N(\cX(G))$, $N(\cX(G))$ is a flag simplicial complex if and only if any finite set of pairwise intersecting cliques $K_1, K_2, \ldots, K_p$ of $G$ have a non-empty intersection.
+This is precisely the definition of a finitely clique-Helly graph.
+Since $G$ is locally finite, $G$ is finitely clique-Helly if and only if $G$ is clique-Helly. \end{proof}

 The first assertion of the following result was first proved by Escalante~\cite{Esc73} (he also proved the converse that any clique-Helly graph is the clique graph of some graph).

 \begin{proposition}If $G$ is a locally finite clique-Helly graph, then the nerve graph $NG(\cX(G))$ of the clique-hypergraph $\cX(G)$ is a clique-Helly graph and its flag-completion is a clique-Helly complex.